-The increase in revenues for the first quarter of 2013 compared to the same period of 2012 was primarily due to an increase in the number of transactions processed and growth in other products such as mobile top-up, check cashing, bill payment and money order transactions.
-The growth in transactions processed was driven by a 18% increase in money transfers, including an 23% increase from the U.S. and a 11% increase from non-U.S. markets in the first quarter of 2013.
-The increase in transfers from the U.S. was primarily the result of growth in the U.S. to Mexico money transfer activity and the expansion of the number of company-owned stores and agents.
-The increase in transfers from non-U.S. markets was due to the expansion of our agent and correspondent payout networks.
+The increase in revenues for the second quarter and first half of 2013 compared to the same periods of 2012 was primarily due to an increase in the number of transactions processed and growth in other products such as mobile top-up, check cashing, bill payment and money order transactions.
+The increase in transactions processed was driven by a 22% and 20% increase in money transfers, including a 26% and 25% increase in transfers from the U.S. and a 15% and 13% increase in transfers from non-U.S. markets in the second quarter and first half of 2013 compared to the same periods of 2012, respectively.
+The increase in the number of money transfers processed from both the U.S. and non-U.S. markets was due to the expansion of our agent and correspondent payout networks.

-Revenues per transaction decreased to \$10.23 for the first quarter of 2013 from \$10.51 for the first quarter of 2012.
-The decrease was primarily the result of a shift in transaction mix to U.S. locations, which earn lower revenues per transaction than non-U.S. locations.
-For the first quarter of 2013, 61% of our money transfers were initiated in the U.S. and 39% in non-U.S. markets compared to 58% initiated in the U.S. and 42% in non-U.S. markets for the same period of 2012.
+Revenues per transaction increased slightly to \$10.49 for the second quarter of 2013 from \$10.47 for the second quarter of 2012.
+The increase is primarily due to the growth rate of money transfer transactions exceeding the growth rate of non-money transfer services, which earn higher revenues per transaction than non-money transfer services.
+This increase was partly offset by a shift in the percentage of transactions processed to U.S. locations, which earn lower revenues per transaction than non-U.S. locations.
+For both the second quarter and first half of 2013, 61% of our money transfers were initiated in the U.S. and 39% in non-U.S. markets compared to 59% initiated in the U.S. and 41% in non-U.S. markets for both the second quarter and first half of 2012.
+Revenues per transaction decreased to \$10.37 for the first half of 2013 from \$10.49 for the first half of 2012, primarily due to the shift in the percentage of transactions processed to U.S. locations discussed above.